IIFA Rocks 2018 Inside Pics: From Varun Dhawan's Groupfie To Anil Kapoor's Dashing Ramp Walk!

 Ekdum Jhakaas

 Here's the dashing Anil Kapoor who is like some lovely old wine.
-He seems to be getting younger with age and gave us yet another droolworthy moment.
+He seems to be getting younger with age and gave us yet another drool-worthy moment.
 The 'Race 3' actor walked the ramp in black and slayed it.

 Lovely Frame